-A multivariate statistical test involves validity, reliability and multicollinearity tests.
+A multivariate statistical test involves validity, reliability and multicollinearity test.
 Validity test consists of convergent and discriminant validity test, while reliability and multicollinearity test examine composite reliability, Cronbach's Alpha and full collinearity variance-inflation factor (VIF) values.
-Convergent validity test is represented by the factor loading value.
+Convergent validity test is repressible to the factor loading value.
 If the value is greater than 0.5, the convergent validity criteria is fulfilled.
-In addition, when the loading factor for each indicator for a variable is bigger than the cross loading of the other variables, that indicator has fulfilled the discriminant validity criteria (Kock, 2015).
-A variable with only one indicator will have a factor loading of 1, which fulfills the criteria.
+In addition, when the loading factor for each indicator for a variables bigger than the cross loading of the other variables, that indicator has fulfilled the discriminant validity criteria (Kock, 2015).
+A variable with 14 y one indicator will have a factor loading of 1, which fulfills the criteria.
 Seen on Table II, the indicators of all four variables have fulfilled convergent and discriminant validity criteria.
-8